Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-principles/software-architecture.md

 - TODO
 - List different kinds of non-functional requirements, and how to solve them with software patterns or decisions...
+- Source list from knowledge and [this list](https://en.wikipedia.org/wiki/Non-functional_requirement#Examples).
+- Other mechanisms that help solve problems: Pagination, Idempotency, etc.

 ### Domain structure